OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/syntax.md

     }
 }
 ```
-Scopes are important for ownership and lifetimes, which will be covered in later on.
+Scopes are important for ownership and lifetimes, which will be covered later on.

 ### Statement deliminators
 `;` is used for statement deliminators.
 E.g.,